 How Nicotine Withdrawal Works

-Nicotine is so powerful that even if you’ve smoked for only a few weeks, you’ll still go into withdrawal when you quit.
-Depending on how long you’ve smoked and how many cigarettes you have a day, symptoms of withdrawal can last anywhere from several days to several weeks.
+Depending on how long you’ve smoked and how many cigarettes you have a day, symptoms of nicotine withdrawal can last anywhere from several days to several weeks.

 Nicotine withdrawal involves physical, mental, and emotional symptoms.
 The first week, especially days 3 through 5, is always the worst.
 That’s when the nicotine has finally cleared out of your body and you’ll start getting headaches, cravings, and insomnia.

-If you can get over that hump, the physical symptoms will start to go away -- but you’ll still be dealing with mental and emotional problems like anxiety, depression, and irritability.
+Most relapses happen within the first two weeks of quitting.
+If you can get over that hump, the physical symptoms will start to go away -- but you’ll still be dealing with mental and emotional challenges such as anxiety, depression, and irritability.
 Those will also taper off after a few weeks.

 Physical Withdrawal Symptoms

 Everybody is different, and symptoms of withdrawal depend on many things, like how long and how many packs a day you’ve smoked.
 But for the most part, you can expect to have these common physical issues when you quit:

 - Appetite.
 Within a day or so of your last cigarette, your appetite will shoot up for a while.
 Cigarettes bind to receptors in the brain which augment the release of the neurotransmitters serotonin and dopamine from the brain.
 These two chemicals reduce hunger, so when they’re out of your system you’ll want to eat more.
 A lot of people also find that they eat to fill the time when they used to be smoking.
 And unfortunately, you might crave more carbs and sweets.
 The first 2 weeks are the worst -- most people gain about 5 to 10 pounds as they try to quit smoking.